18F/content-guide/_pages/our-approach/address-the-user.md

 How you refer to the public is largely dependent on context.
 Feel free to choose from any of the words on this list: people, the public, users, or folks.

-We recommend against using the word “citizens” this way.
+We recommend against using the word [citizens](https://pages.18f.gov/content-guide/conscious-style/#nationality) this way.
 Not everyone who uses a government website is a citizen, and we shouldn’t assume that in our prose.
-Use “citizens” to specify information related to U.S. citizenship — for example, describing who is eligible to vote in federal elections.
+Use _citizens_ to specify information related to U.S. citizenship — for example, describing who is eligible to vote in federal elections.